 Student Engagement in Mathematics through an Institutional Network for Active Learning (SEMINAL) is a National Science Foundation-funded effort to better understand how to sustain success in implementing active learning in undergraduate mathematics classes and how to influence similar success at other institutions.

 Active Learning of Mathematics is defined as teaching methods and classroom norms that promote:

 students’ deep engagement in mathematical reasoning;

-instructor interest in and use of student thinking.
+instructors' interest in and use of student thinking; and

 Curriculum should focus on key mathematical ideas (sense making & procedural fluency).

 Students propose questions, communicate reasoning, & share solutions in process.

 Instructors promote student engagement & build on student thinking.

 What we are doing now: